Bulimia: Alternative medicine

 Some researchers have also claimed positive outcomes in hypnotherapy.
-The first use of hypnotherapy in Bulimic patients was in 1981.
-When it comes to hypnotherapy, Bulimic patients are easier to hypnotize than Anorexia Nervosa patients.
-In Bulimic patients, hypnotherapy focuses on learning self-control when it comes to binging and vomiting, strengthening stimulus control techniques, enhancing ones ego, improving weight control, and helping overweight patients see their body differently (have a different image).
+The first use of hypnotherapy in bulimic patients was in 1981.
+When it comes to hypnotherapy, bulimic patients are easier to hypnotize than anorexia nervosa patients.
+In bulimic patients, hypnotherapy focuses on learning self-control when it comes to binging and vomiting, strengthening stimulus control techniques, enhancing ones ego, improving weight control, and helping overweight patients see their body differently (have a different image).

 Risk factors

 Being female and having bulimia nervosa takes a toll on mental health.
 Women frequently reported an onset of anxiety at the same time of the onset of bulimia nervosa.
 The approximate female-to-male ratio of diagnosis is 10:1.
 In addition to cognitive, genetic, and environmental factors, childhood gastrointestinal problems and early pubertal maturation also increase the likelihood of developing bulimia nervosa.
 Another concern with eating disorders is developing a coexisting substance use disorder.

+Sociocultural factors also contribute significantly to the development of bulimia nervosa.
+Exposure to thin-ideal body standards in Western media, weight stigma, and appearance-based social comparison—particularly through social media—have been associated with increased body dissatisfaction and disordered eating behaviors.
+Research suggests that internalization of cultural beauty ideals and pressure to conform to specific body types may increase vulnerability to binge–purge cycles, especially among adolescents and young adults.
+These influences can interact with psychological traits such as perfectionism and low self-esteem, further elevating risk.